-The scoreboard system does not require scheduled maintenance procedures.
+Electro-Mech scoreboard systems do not require scheduled maintenance procedures.
 However, it is important to check for problems prior to a game.
-We recommend running through the tests described above between two and four weeks prior to the start of a season (or anytime you plan to use the scoreboard after a gap of more than a month).
-During the season, test out the scoreboard the day before each game.
+We recommend running through the tests described above between two and four weeks prior to the start of a season (or anytime you plan to use the system after a gap of more than a month).
+During the season, test out the scoreboard system the day before each game.